rule

 Text 11

-Who can get enough of the stories about Him whose feet are the places of pilgrimage and who in society is worshiped by the great devotees?
-When these stories enter someone's ears they, because of the love they bestow, cut asunder the ties of affection a person has with his family!
+Who can get enough of the stories about Him whose feet constitute the places of pilgrimage, about Him who in society is worshiped by the great devotees?
+When these stories enter someone's ears they, because of the love they bestow, cut the ties of affection a person has with his family!

 Who can find satisfaction [without the nectar]; from the talks entering one's ears about the journey for the feet, is, by the One who in human society is worshiped so by the great devotees, a man's bondage by the affection for his family cut off!
 (Vedabase)